Mother of George Floyd's daughter says she wants justice for him

 Floyd died last week while being arrested in Minneapolis.
 Derek Chauvin, a then-police officer seen kneeling on Floyd's neck for nearly nine minutes, has been charged with third-degree murder and second-degree manslaughter in Floyd's death.

 Washington said Floyd had moved from Texas to Minneapolis looking for a better life.
-He was always supportive of their daughter.
+Even from afar, she said, Floyd was supportive of their daughter and would always talk about taking care of her.

+When Washington first learned about Floyd's passing, she told CNN that she didn't know how to tell Gianna.

+But soon Gianna asked why people on TV kept saying her dad's name.
+Then, she wanted to know how Floyd had died.

 "He would never see her grow up, graduate ... he would never walk her down the aisle," Washington said.
 "If there's a problem that she's having, she doesn't have her dad anymore."